Portable wireless on-ear headphones with bassy sound quality.

 Now, for the price you pay, you can’t expect premium materials.
 And you don’t get them.

 The earpads are covered by the thin foil-like fabric.
 That’s the type that is easy to scratch.

-And while it’s not the best available in headphones, it’s common in cheaper ones.
+And while it’s not the best available in headphones, it’s common in cheap headphones.

 Even so, the lightweight headphones stay comfortable for a long time, especially once the pads warm up and soften.

 The clamping force is quite strong as well.
 It makes them suitable for the gym or basic activity.
 They don’t really move around the head.
 But they do get hot, and you will sweat after a while.

 They fit even bigger heads.
 With flexible and extendable headband, they’re comfy for an older kid or an adult.
 The swiveling cups make sure to conform to all head shapes.